gaborfeher/imgrec/README.md

 * CUDA Toolkit (https://developer.nvidia.com/cuda-downloads)
 * Clang++
 * GoogleTest
-  * CMake
-  * GNU C++
+* cereal

 ## Building and running

 Make sure that the `NVCC` and `CUDA_LIB` variables in the `Makefile` are pointing to the correct locations.

+1. Check this repo out.
+2. Run `./download_deps.sh` to get GoogleTest and cereal.
-Check this repo out, say `make` to run the tests, or say `make cifar10_train` to train a model on CIFAR-10 data.
+3. Run `make` to run the tests, or run `make cifar10_train` to train a model on CIFAR-10 data.

-If the prerequisites were installed, then the first `make` run will download and build GoogleTest also.

 # Sources